2 November 2023

 The Next Generation of the Command Line

-By Toby Padilla and Christian Rocha
+By Christian Rocha

 We started Charm four years ago with the goal of making the command line glamourous, powerful, fun and modern.
 Today we’re excited to announce that we’ve raised $6MM led by Gradient, Google’s AI-focused venture fund, with participation from new and existing investors Cavalry Ventures, Fuel Capital, Firestreak Partners, as well as the founders of Supabase, Foursquare, Fleetsmith (acquired by Apple), Honeycomb and others.